awsdocs/aws-panorama-developer-guide/docs-source/applications-manifest.md

 ## Edges<a name="applications-manifest-edges"></a>

 Edges map the output from one node to the input of another\.
 In the following example, the first edge maps the output from a camera stream node to the input of an application code node\.
-The names `video_in` and `video_out` are defined in the nodes' packages' interfaces\.
+The names `video_in` and `video_out` are defined in the node packages' interfaces\.

 **Example graph\.json – edges**